stevedonovan/gentle-intro/5-stdlib-containers.md

 define `Vec` for different type constraints.

 Then there's the very special relationship between `Vec<T>` and `&[T]`.
-Any method that works on array slices will also directly work on vectors, without explicitly having to use the `as_slice` method.
+Any method that works on slices will also directly work on vectors, without explicitly having to use the `as_slice` method.
 This relationship is expressed by `Deref<Target=[T]>`.
-This also kicks in when you pass a vector by mutable reference to something that expects an array slice - this is one of the few places where a conversion between types happens automatically.
-So array slice methods like `first`, which maybe-returns a reference to the first element, or `last`, work for vectors as well.
+This also kicks in when you pass a vector by mutable reference to something that expects a slice - this is one of the few places where a conversion between types happens automatically.
+So slice methods like `first`, which maybe-returns a reference to the first element, or `last`, work for vectors as well.
 Many of the methods are similar to the corresponding string methods, so there's `split_at` for getting a pair of slices spit at an index, `starts_with` to check whether a vector starts with sequence of values, and `contains` to check whether